stefanhendriks/Dune-II---The-Maker/README.md

 ----
 - converting to SFML
  - team coloring
- - clearing shroud on unit movement
  - single click select of units
  - camera should scroll when mouse is on edge of screen
- - player should be able to deselect units (bugged by thor)
  - collision detection with terrain?
  - collision detection of units

+ worked around:
+  - player should be able to deselect units (bugged by thor)

 - have foot-men (soldiers, infantry, trooper, troopers, fremen, all are alike)
 <del>